Dilmacoin/coinpunk/docs/INSTALL.md

-# Coinpunk Installation Procedure
+# Dilmapunk Installation Procedure

-This guide will assist you with installing Coinpunk.
+This guide will assist you with installing Dilmapunk.
 This document assumes you are running Ubuntu 12.04 LTS, adjustments may need to be made for other OSes.

-If you don't understand how to use this document, **Coinpunk is not for you**.
-Coinpunk requires a commanding understanding of UNIX system administration to be run safely.
-If you are learning, you can use Coinpunk's `testnet` mode to ensure that mistakes cannot lead to loss of money.
+If you don't understand how to use this document, **Dilmapunk is not for you**.
+Dilmapunk requires a commanding understanding of UNIX system administration to be run safely.

-## System Requirements

-A VPS with at least 2GB RAM is needed for the moment, due to the memory usage of bitcoind.
-This will hopefully be lowered in the future (either from bitcoind becoming more memory efficient, or from Coinpunk switching to a lighter SPV-based node).

 ## Install Prerequisites